alissonmarcs/minishell/README.md

 - Variables
 - Simple and double quotes.
 - Builtins: `echo`, `export`, `env`, `exit`, `pwd`, `cd`, `unset`, and `exit`.
+- Of course, execution of commands

 As a first group project of 42, I would like to leave here my thanks to [matesant](https://github.com/Matesant), my partner in doing this project.
+If you find out some trouble when compile or run, please contact me by opening issue.